-Molecular diagnostics is based on analyses of biological markers in the genome and proteome by applying molecular biology to medical testing and diagnostics and thus offers the prospect of personalised medicine such as infectious disease, oncology, pharmacogenomics, etc. for the patient’s thoughtfulness.
+Molecular diagnostics is based on analyses of biological markers in the genome and proteome by applying molecular biology to medical testing and diagnostics and thus offers the prospect of personalized medicine such as infectious disease, oncology, pharmacogenomics, etc. for the patient’s thoughtfulness.
 Obviously molecular tests are sustained in clinical chemistry in which medical tests on bodily fluids are central, especially blood and urine.

-Impedance derived electroanalytical assays are inherently spectroscopic (frequency resolved) and potentially exceedingly sensitive indicators of interfacial change (such as target binding with an appropriate receptor).
+Impedance derived electroanalytical assays are inherently spectroscopic (frequency-resolved) and potentially exceedingly sensitive indicators of interfacial change (such as target binding with an appropriate receptor).
 In general, the impedance and capacitance complex functions are just one form of a more general terminology known as immittance (complex functions).
 Accordingly, all of these functions are associated with particular classes of immittance spectroscopies (impedance, capacitance, modulus, etc.).
 Historically, because the complex impedance function is the most used, all other immittance spectroscopies are said to be impedance-based methods.
 Therefore, we introduce the use of a portfolio of mathematically derived immittance functions and related components capable, from the same raw data sets, of enabling increased assay sensitivity and markedly shorter assay times in comparison to traditional impedance analyses.
-The methodology, applied to faradaic (redox probe amplified) and non-faradaic assays, requires no equivalent circuit analysis or prior assumption of response.
+The methodology, applied to faradaic (redox probe amplified) and non-faradaic assays, requires no equivalent circuit analysis or previous assumption based on responsiveness.
 Its focus is to optimize analytical potency and to enable the user to select and apply the most frequency-optimized reporter of interfacial change and to, thereafter, run rapid (optimized) analyses at single frequencies.
-This approach, then, is not only capable of sampling many more interfacial changes that would necessarily be probed by a standard impedance or capacitance assay, but also does so with no prior assumptions about what function (interfacial resistance, complex dielectric, complex capacitance, phase, etc.) is optimal.
-It also frees multiplexed analyses from the confines of having to use the same sampling or fitting procedure for each electrode regardless of the receptor, target or chemistry present.
-Furthermore, if specific receptor-target interactions are found to be associated with calibratable change in only specific functions, it may be possible to achieve multianalyte detection at single electrodes (i.e. without the need for an array).
+This approach, then, is not only capable of sampling many more interfacial changes that would necessarily be probed by a standard impedance or capacitance assay but also does so with no prior assumptions about what function (interfacial resistance, complex dielectric, complex capacitance, phase, etc.) is optimal.
+It also frees multiplexed analyses from the confines of having to use the same sampling or fitting procedure for each electrode regardless of the receptor, target, or chemistry present.
+Furthermore, if specific receptor-target interactions are found to be associated with a calibratable change in only specific functions, it may be possible to achieve multianalyte detection at single electrodes (i.e. without the need for an array).